phyrozz/Covid.info/README.md

 User can then log in into the app or log out with ease.

 ## How to Install
-Clone this repo and unpack the covid_info.rar file and install the provided .apk file to your Android Phone.
+Clone this repo and unpack the covid_info.rar file, then install the provided .apk file to your Android Phone.
 Take note that this .apk does not support x86, so use an arm-64 translation tool when packing the file in Genymotion.